Scottish Fold (Highland Fold)

-If you’ve spent much time online these days, you’ve probably noticed that Scottish fold cats are taking the Internet by storm.
-That’s because these rare felines are prized for their huggable good looks and sweet personalities.
-Sporting round heads with tight, forward facing folded ears and large eyes, Scottish folds always draw a lot of attention.
+Scottish folds are rare felines, prized for their huggable good looks and sweet personalities.
+Sporting round heads with tight, forward-facing folded ears and large eyes, Scottish folds always draw a lot of attention.

-Scottish fold cats are a medium-sized breed weighing 6 to 12 pounds.
-They require little maintenance and love being with their people more than anything else in the world.
+Scottish fold cats are a medium-sized cat breed weighing 6–12 pounds.
+They're low-maintenance and love being with their people more than anything else in the world.
 They're smart, too, and love playing games or chasing toys around the house.

-According to cat behaviorist Marilyn Krieger, a Certified Cat Behavior Consultant in San Francisco known as The Cat Coach and author of Naughty No More: Change Unwanted Behaviors Through Positive Reinforcement, it’s important to do research and purchase breeds of cats, such as the Scottish fold, from reputable breeders.
-“Check to see if they are members of The International Cat Association (TICA) or the Cat Fanciers’ Association (CFA).”
-Owning an unusual breed of cat is fun, but it's important that you love the cat for all facets of its personality, not just for its unique characteristics (such as folded ears).
+Owning an unusual breed of cat is fun, but it's important that you love the cat for all facets of her personality, not just for her unique characteristics (such as folded ears).
 "These cats aren't decorations," Krieger says.
 "Like all breeds, you need to provide them the best care and enrichment possible, as well as daily attention."

-If an owl and a cat had a baby (we know they can’t, but it’s fun to think about) it would look a lot like a Scottish fold cat.
+If an owl and a cat had a baby, it would look a lot like a Scottish fold.
 Scottish folds are a medium-sized, stocky breed that loves human attention from everyone in the family, but may focus their attention on one lucky person.

-These gorgeous cats have rounded heads, short necks, and large eyes which, combined with their folded-over ears, give them a unique look.
-Their coat is generally short and dense, but long-haired individuals are also available.
+These gorgeous cats have rounded heads, short necks, and large eyes that, combined with their folded-over ears, give them a unique, owl-like look.
+Their coat is generally short and dense, but long-haired Scottish folds can also be found.
 Colors include white, blue, cream, silver, black, cameo, and brown.
 Coat patterns include solid, tabby, tortoiseshell, bicolor, spotted, and shaded.
 Their large, gorgeous eyes can be gold, green, or blue.

 Scottish fold cats are also a good choice for apartment dwellers because they don't get too large.
-Male Scottish folds weigh approximately 12 pounds while females generally range between 8 and 12 pounds.
+Male Scottish folds weigh approximately 12 pounds, while females generally range between 8–12 pounds.
 Scottish folds are a healthy breed and the folded ears do not make them more susceptible to mites or ear infections.

-Because most Scottish folds have short, dense fur, grooming can be as simple as brushing and combing the fur once a week to remove loose hair and dead skin cells.
+Because most Scottish folds have a short, dense coat, grooming can be as simple as brushing and combing the fur once a week to remove loose hair and dead skin cells.

 Talk about a wash-and-wear kitty!
-Because Scottish fold cats are medium size and mostly short-haired, they can live almost anywhere with minimal work on your part.
+Because Scottish fold cats are medium-sized and mostly short-haired, they can live almost anywhere with minimal work on your part.
 They can be as happy in a one-room apartment as they are in a spacious mansion.
-And, they don’t need constant primping to keep them in top form.
-A quick weekly brush up is about all that’s necessary.

-Like other cats, they will enjoy a cat tree for climbing and a few scratching posts scattered about to sharpen their nails, and an assortment of toys to keep their minds occupied.
-Plus, because they are not super active felines, you won't find them climbing your curtains or leaping back and forth across your living room furniture.
+While they need stimulation and ways to stay occupied, Scottish folds are not super active felines, so you won't find them climbing your curtains or leaping back and forth across your living room furniture.

 Although Scottish fold cats are a bit less acrobatic than other breeds, don't assume they'll just sit in a corner and look sweet.
 They love and require attention and to be challenged with new toys and activities.